-- A. Should the Contractor neglect to carry out the Work properly, co defectiv form any of its obligations under the Contract Documents, the Owner, at ree (3) the Contractor and its surety, if any, may without prejudice to any other nedy i written notice that the Contractor stop the Work, make good the deficient nd may from the payment then or thereafter due to the Contractor or Owner, may terminate this Agreement and take possession of all materials, tools, the Work by such a applia and fini means as the Owner sees fit.
-If the unpaid balance of the Contract Sum eeds the expense of finishing the Work, such excess shall be paid to the Contractor, but if such expense exceeds the unpaid balance, the Contractor shall promptly pay the difference to the Owner. - le discretion, may terminate this B. Notwithstanding anything in this Agreement at its Agreement at any time without cause by giving at least (10) days prior written notice of such greement, and subject to all the terms termination to the Contractor.
-Upon a ination of this shall be entitled to payment at the Contract Sum for and provisions of the Agreement, th 40Hib. all accepted Work finished or installed.
-Howe er, the Owner may retain from any monies due to the Contractor an amount sufficient er Contract obligations under any guarantee of materials and workmanship provided in the Contract Documents.
-Upon the expiration of these obligations, the hall be paid to the Contractor.
-The Contractor, upon termination of this balance of the amount pietly surrender to the Owner all premises, facilities, machinery and Agreement, shall pea nging to mer or for which Owner has paid Contractor. equipment of or be
+- A. Should the Contractor neglect to carry out the Work properly, correct defective ik or fail to any of its obligations under the Contract Documents, the Owner, after three (3) day ritten r office to the Contractor and its surety, if any, may without prejudice to any other remedy it may have, direct by written notice that the Contractor stop the Work, make good the deficiencies and may deduct the cost e, direct by from the payment then or thereafter due to the Contractor or, at the option of the Ox er, may terminate applian this Agreement and take possession of all material s and fu the Work by such 416 means as the Owner sees fit.
+If the unpaid balance of the Cont the expense of ract Sum see finishing the Work, such excess shall be paid to the Contract but if such a expense exceeds the unpaid balance, the Contractor shall promptly pay the difference the Owner. - B. Notwithstanding anything in this Agre t, the Owner, at its sole discretion, may terminate this Agreement at any time without cause by ing at least ten (10) days prior written notice of such ermination of this Agreement, and subject to all the terms termination to the Contractor.
+Upon any and provisions of the Agreement, the Contractor shall be envired to payment at the Contract Sum for all accepted Work finished or installed.
+However, the Owner may retain from any monies due to the ver Contractor's poligations under any guarantee of materials and Contractor an amount sur ntract Documents.
+Upon the expiration of these obligations, the workmanship provided in the balance of the amount, if any, shall be paid to the Contractor.
+The Contractor, upon termination of this Agreement, shall peaceably and quietly surrender to the Owner all premises, facilities, machinery and to the Owne equipment of or bel or for which Owner has paid Contractor.

-11. MISCELLANDOUS
+11. MISCELLANEOU

-- A. Nothing contained in this Agreement shall be construed to create the relationship of employer and employee, principal and agent, partnership or joint venture between the parties, it being understood that the only relationship between the parties is that the Contractor is an independent contractor of the Owner.
-Nothing contained in this Agreement shall create any contractual or other relationship between Owner and any subcontractor or supplier. - B. The invalidity or inenforceability of any provision shall not affect or limit the validity and enforceability of any other provisions.
+Nothing contained in this Agreement shall be construed to create the relationship of employer and employee, principal and agent, partnership or joint venture between the parties, it being understood that the only relationship between the parties is that the Contractor is an independent contractor of the Owner.
+Nothing contained in this Agreement shall create any contractual or other relationship between Owner and any subcontractor or supplier.

+- B. The invalidity or unenforceability of any provision shall not affect or limit the validity and enforceability of any other provisions.
 The waiver by any party of a breach of any provision of the Agreement shall not operate or be construed as a waiver of any subsequent breach by any party.
 The remedies and rights of the Owner, in the event of any default by the Contractor, are cumulative and in addition to those otherwise available by law, and the expression of any specific right or remedy shall not be construed as preventing the Owner from exercising any other right or remedy it may have. - C. Notice required under this Agreement shall be in writing and sent by personal delivery, certified mail, commercial overnight courier (e.g., Federal Express, UPS, etc.) or certified mail postage prepaid return receipt requested to the parties at the addresses as set forth in this Agreement and to the Buckingham